U.S. pauses J&J COVID-19 vaccine over rare blood clots

 Australia has no current plans to add J&J’s coronavirus vaccine to its immunization drive, authorities said on Tuesday, as it moves away from procuring vaccines under review for potential links to blood clots.

-Reporting by Manas Mishra in Bengaluru and Michael Erman in Maplewood, N.J., additional reporting by Julie Steenhuysen in Chicago, Ludwig Burger in Frankfurt and Kate Kelland in London; Editing by Sriraj Kalluvila and Mark Potter
+Reporting by Manas Mishra in Bengaluru and Michael Erman in Maplewood, N.J., additional reporting by Julie Steenhuysen in Chicago and Ludwig Burger in Frankfurt; Editing by Sriraj Kalluvila and Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.